-The Power and Energy Institute of Kentucky is pleased to continue its seminar series* regarding energy issues.
-We look forward to providing more seminars in the Fall 2017.
-Thanks to all of our Spring speakers.
-There are still opportunities to participate in online seminars.
+The Power and Energy Institute of Kentucky is pleased to continue its seminar series* regarding energy issues on the University of Kentucky campus.
+There are also opportunities to participate in online seminars.
 Details will be provided as they become available.
 Please join us.
 All faculty, students, staff, and visitors are welcome.

 *Each seminar is worth one Professional Development Hour (PDH) for industry and professional participants.
 Participants wanting to receive certificates for Professional Development Hours should sign in on the request form at the seminar.